Lib3Rt9/DO_NOT_RUN_THIS_PROGRAM/README.md

 # DO_NOT_RUN_THIS_PROGRAM

-If you don't know what you are doing
+UNLESS you KNOW WHAT you are DOING

 Then